maver1ck02/maver1ck02/README.md

 Hi, I'm Niraj Bohara, also known as Mr. Maverick.
 I'm passionate about cybersecurity, ethical hacking, and AI, and I enjoy exploring new technologies.
-I have experience working with Linux, Python, and open-source security tools.
+I have experience working with Linux, Python, web development.
 My goal is to build and share unique cybersecurity and AI-related projects while continuously learning and growing in the field.
 Feel free to check out my repositories and connect with me!